stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 11 (P3L4) - Unified Software Process.md

 2. Component-based: includes software components and well-defined interfaces
 3. Tightly related to UML: related notation and basic principles
 4. Distinguishing aspects include: use-case driven, architecture-centric, and iterative and incremental

+## Use Case Driven

+RUP is use case driven.
+A system performs a sequence of actions in response to user input.
+Use cases capture this interaction and answer the question: _what is the system suppose to do for each user?_